tatendampishi78-lab/is117-gittest-real/answers/question-03.md

-A Git branch is a movable pointer to a sequence of commits.
+A Git branch is a movable pointer to a sequence of commits (an independent line of development).